SignDiff: Diffusion Model for American Sign Language Production: INTRODUCTION

 Sign language is a complex language with various challenges for learners in both learning and expression \cite{stokoe1980sign}.
-In sign language processing (SLP), textual vocabulary is transformed into skeleton sequences \cite{saunders2021continuous,saunders2020progressive,zelinka2020neural,huang2021towards,brentari2018production} and modeled into 3D human body videos.
+In sign language processing (SLP), as shown in Fig. \ref{fig:intro}, textual vocabulary is transformed into skeleton sequences \cite{saunders2021continuous,saunders2020progressive,zelinka2020neural,huang2021towards,brentari2018production} and modeled into 3D human body videos.
 Some studies also learn gloss, which is a type of sign language annotation that represents text.
 Previous \ac{slp} approaches combined techniques from neural machine translation (NMT), generative adversarial networks (GANs), pose extraction, and image transformation \cite{stoll2018sign,zelinka2020neural,saunders2020adversarial}.
 However, data processing in sign language is time-consuming and complex due to the lack of standardization and the need for multiple rounds of dataset processing \cite{7298594,cao2018openpose,guler2018densepose}.
 How2Sign \cite{duarte2021how2sign} is a recently released multimodal and multi-view continuous American Sign Language (ASL) dataset in 2021, whereas previous sign language production studies mainly utilized the RWTH-PHOENIX-Weather-2014T (PHOENIX14T) German sign language dataset \cite{forster2012rwth}.
-Due to the complexity of data processing, no researchers have yet explored ASL production using deep learning techniques on this dataset.
-The duration and vocabulary of How2Sign are approximately 7.53 and 5.74 times larger than the commonly used PHOENIX14T, respectively.
+Due to the complexity of data processing, fewer researchers have yet explored ASL production using deep learning techniques on this dataset.
+Compared with PHOENIX14T, the duration and vocabulary of How2Sign are approximately 7.53 and 5.74 times larger than the commonly used PHOENIX14T, respectively.

-In this paper, we propose the first large-scale \acf{aslp} method and a diffusion model \cite{Rombach_2022_CVPR} for pose-conditioned human body synthesis.
-Firstly, we discard the intermediate conversion stage from text to gloss and directly perform a more efficient translation from spoken language to pose, which method will be abbreviated as ``ASL-SLP'' in the following.
-Then, we propose a \ourmethodName{} model to learn the representation of sign language keypoints and real images, enabling high-quality rendering of the generated long sequential videos.
+In this paper, we propose a large-scale \acf{aslp} method (text2pose) and a diffusion model \cite{Rombach_2022_CVPR} for pose-conditioned human body synthesis (pose2video).
+Firstly, we discard the intermediate conversion stage from text to gloss and directly perform a more efficient translation from spoken language to pose (text2pose), the method will be abbreviated as ``Fast-SLP'' in the following.
+Then, we propose a \ourmethodName{} model to learn the correspondence between sign language keypoints and real images representations, enabling high-quality rendering of the generated long sequential videos (pose2video).